Travel World Planet

 Accommodation and Other Facilities

-The nearest hotels and lodges are located in Badami.
-Restaurants and other facilities are also in the same town.
-Due to its proximity with the village, Badami is the halting centre for the tourists.
+The nearest hotels and lodges are in Badami.
+Restaurants and other facilities are also located in the same town.
+Due to its proximity, Badami serves as a convenient base for tourists visiting Pattadakal.

 Best Time to Visit